Bunseki2/DeepL/README.md

 # DeepL

-practice practice practice.
+for Chemistry

-Based on Blog "Learn how to teach your computer to Chemistry: Free Chemception models with RDKit and Keras" by Esben Jannik Bjerrum who recreated Free "Chemception" models
+From Blog "Learn how to teach your computer to Chemistry: Free Chemception models with RDKit and Keras" by Esben Jannik Bjerrum who recreated Free "Chemception" models

 From https://www.wildcardconsulting.dk/useful-information/learn-how-to-teach-your-computer-to-see-chemistry-free-chemception-models-with-rdkit-and-keras/